 - Sky will be observed every X science exposures: 2

 The only other thing that you should really do at this point is to check the execution time for this OB.
-Press the Recalculate button next to the Execution Time label.
-The calculated OB execution time appears in the display to the right of the label.
-In this case the total execution time is 01:01:58.0, which is just acceptable for the 1 hour execution time limit.
+Press the Exec.
+Time button on the upper left of top blue menu of the OB.
+The calculated OB execution time appears in the same button.
+In this case the total execution time is 01:02:05.0, which is just acceptable for the 1 hour execution time limit.

 This completes your first OB!
 If you followed all the indications given so far, the OB window should look like this now:

 Since in this example case, the lensed galaxies around A1689 should be observed for a longer total exposure time to reach the necessary depth, you need to create more OBs, let's say three OBs in total in our case.
 This can be best done by duplicating the existing OB.
-Highlight the OB 'A1689 HK 1' and press the Duplicate icon in the top icon menu two times.
-You then can rename the two duplicated OBs.
+Highlight the OB 'A1689 HK 1' in the left menu under your folder, and then press the Edit icon in the top blue menu of the OB, which will give you a pull-down menu with several editing options.
+Choose the first item Duplicate OB, and this duplicated OB will directly appear in the left menu and the right GUI.
+You can repeat this procedure to create a second duplication of the original OB.
+You then can rename the two duplicated OBs as described for the first OB above.
 In our case the structure of the KMOS run looks then like this:

 Another view of the observing run structure is the Schedule view.
-In the P2PP main GUI click on the tab Schedule below the icon menu.
-The CRIRES runs should then look like this:
+In the very top menu click on the tab Schedule.
+The KMOS runs should then look like this:

 With the completion of the OBs, we consider the example developed in this tutorial to be finished.